github/docs/content/actions/guides/building-and-testing-powershell.md

 {% endnote %}

-#### Caching Dependencies
+#### Caching dependencies

-You can cache PowerShell module dependencies using a unique key, and restore the dependencies when you run future workflows using the [`cache`](https://github.com/marketplace/actions/cache) action.
+You can cache PowerShell dependencies using a unique key, which allows you to restore the dependencies for future workflows with the [`cache`](https://github.com/marketplace/actions/cache) action.
 For more information, see "[Caching dependencies to speed up workflows](/actions/automating-your-workflow-with-github-actions/caching-dependencies-to-speed-up-workflows)."

-PowerShell caches dependencies in different locations, depending on the operating system of the runner.
-The path you'll need to cache may differ from the Ubuntu example below depending on the operating system you use.
-For more information, see [PowerShell caching examples](https://github.com/actions/cache/blob/main/examples.md#PowerShell).
+PowerShell caches its dependencies in different locations, depending on the runner's operating system.
+For example, the `path` location used in the following Ubuntu example will be different for a Windows operating system.

 {% raw %}
 ```yaml